River cruises are extremely popular with the over 50s. In fact, the average age of a River Voyages customer is 75!

 Book your river cruise with RiverVoyages.com

-If you’d like any more information on accessible river cruising, or want to check if your needs can be met, here at River Voyages we have a team of expert concierge who would be delighted to help.
+If you’d like any more information on accessible river cruising for disabled passengers, or want to check if your needs can be met, here at River Voyages we have a team of expert concierge who would be delighted to help.
 Just give us a call on 0800 197 0854.

 Not for you, try our sister brands!